rusiaaman/personal_website/content/post/figma-to-code.md

 We can utilize special LLMs that can understand Figma designs to do layout detection, component detection, CSS property generation, code and comment generation which take minimal head space in a developers mind.
 All because LLMs can mimic human mental model of software programs so well.

-So yes, Figma to Code will become usable very soon.
+This was not so easily possible earlier.
+So yes, I'm highly certain that Figma to Code will become usable very soon.

 ---